chippyash/Monad/docs/Test-Contract.md

 *  You can get an iterator for a collection
 *  You cannot unset a collection member by default
 *  You can unset a collection member if you set the mutable flag
-*  You cannot set a collection member
+*  You cannot set a collection member by default
 *  You can set a collection member if mutable flag is set
 *  You can get a collection member as an array offset
 *  You can test if a collection member exists as an array offset